epichouse/snippets/README.md

 ## Dan's Snippets Repository

 ### Overview
 This repository is at the center of my HomeLab and other technology projects and work.
 It is the central store for frequently used HomeLab notes, in addition to all of the commands, script examples and other code I may need to make use of when working on my HomeLab, a script or other tech projects.
+This repository is frequently updated when tasks are completed, in addition to frequent additions to the directories containing commands and code.

 ### Contents
 - Various common notes and keyboard shortcuts